rails/rails/guides/source/initialization.md

 end
 ```

-The interesting part for a Rails app is the last line, +server.run+.
-Here we encounter the +wrapped_app+ method again, which this time
+The interesting part for a Rails app is the last line, `server.run`.
+Here we encounter the `wrapped_app` method again, which this time
 we're going to explore more (even though it was executed before, and
 thus memorized by now).